johnnyrtrentin/locustFramework-workshop/README.md

-# stressTest-Locust
+# load/performance test with LOCUST Framework
-example of a stress test in Locust Framework, written in Pytho
+Example of a test scenario with the locust framework